formtools/core/README.md

 ### Upcoming versions

+- `3.0.x` - Misc upgrades paving the way for 3.1.
 - `3.1` - rewriting the installation/upgrade code so that there's no longer hardcoded bundles of the Form Tools script including those modules/themes we choose, but instead you select whatever components your want during the installation, or later on.
 - `3.2` - revamping the UI.
 Totally new design, upgrading all the front-end code (i.e. moving to React)
 - `3.3` - revamping the user permissions to make it roles-based and not have hardcoded "admin" and "client" accounts like now.